hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/02_variant-calling.md

 ### Variant Call Format (VCF)

 VCF is a text format.
 It usually has several header lines before the actual data; the header lines start with `##`.
 There is usually only 1 VCF file generated for all the samples in an experiment.
-To distinguish the samples from one another and the status for each sampleeach sample has a column:
+Variants are represented in the rows, and each sample has a column in the VCF file with the status of a given variant:

 	##format=PCFv1
 	##fileDate=20090805